Smart, Skilled and Hired

-Smart, Skilled and Hired will help young people and local businesses in NSW.
+Smart, Skilled and Hired helps young people and local businesses in NSW.

 Young people can become work ready or kickstart a fulfilling career by connecting to training, mentoring, work experience placements, and other support to build their skills and experience.

-The program will be open to young people (15 to 24 years) and businesses in Western Sydney, the Central Coast and Hunter, New England/North West and the North Coast.
+The program is open to young people (15 to 24 years) and businesses in Western Sydney, the Central Coast and Hunter, New England/North West and the North Coast.